swcarpentry/sql-novice-survey/_episodes/09-create.md

 CREATE TABLE Survey(
-    taken   integer not null, -- where reading taken person  text,             -- may not know who took it quant   real not null,    -- the quantity measured reading real not null,    -- the actual reading primary key(taken, quant),
+    taken   integer not null, -- where reading taken person  text,             -- may not know who took it quant   text not null,    -- the quantity measured reading real not null,    -- the actual reading primary key(taken, quant),
     foreign key(taken) references Visited(id),